wp-plugins/game-schedules/readme.txt

 * Removed the Edit option from the Bulk Edit actions.
 Bulk delete remains available
 * Added color controls for schedule tables
 * Added the ability to display the next N games in a schedule to the [shortcode]
+* Added the ability to enter a custom format for dates and times (based on php date() format strings.

 = 3.0 =
 A MAJOR upgrade adding significant functionality requested by users: